How Long Does It Take To Potty Train A Golden Retriever Puppy?

 And what should I do if my Golden Retriever has an accident and goes potty inside the house?

 What should be done if your Golden Retriever has an accident and goes potty inside the house is nothing other than a clear reminder of where they are to go potty.
-A simple we go out to use the bathroom, or something else, without treats and extra physical attention, can send the puppy a signal that this is NOT the place to go potty.
+A simple we go out to use the bathroom, or something else, without treats and extra physical attention, can signal the puppy that this is NOT the place to go potty.

 What should I do during the night when I am training my Golden Retriever puppy to go potty?